Sant720/sandwich/content/docs/sandwich/core-principles.md

 - Reduce slippage caused by rounded or domed bread interiors.
 - Improve comfort and reduce compression during bites.

-> [!INFO]
+> [!tip]
-> #### Consider bread composition
-> Chewy, dense, or highly domed breads may require more interior modification, while soft or airy breads may not need any at all.
-Use the bread's composition to guide your adjustments.
+> Use the **bread's composition** to guide your adjustments.
+Chewy, dense, or highly domed breads may require more crumb manipulation, while soft or airy breads may not need any at all.

 ### Toasting